Having a solid content marketing strategy in place is a must-have for great content marketing execution.

 - Content production goals - How many pieces of content should you produce in a given period.

-For example, one blog per week, one webinar per quarter, and one ebook per quarter. - Lead generation goals - How many marketing qualified leads should you generate from content in a given time.
+For example, one blog per week, one webinar per quarter, and one ebook per quarter. - Lead generation goals - How many marketing qualified leads should you generate from content and lead magnets in a given time.

 For example, 150 MQLs per month. - Brand awareness goals - How many impressions, views, or reads your content should receive in a given period.